Insight • Design craft

 Fallback strategy

 Always define a meaningful fallback.
-If the handmade font fails to load, the page should still look intentional:
+If the handmade font fails to load, the page should still feel intentional:

 font-family: 'BrandDisplay', 'Georgia', serif;